Lahti-University-of-Technology/full-stack-course/material/ethics.md

 The rest of this document expands on these expectations and discusses edge cases.

-## Git commit history and GitHub
+## Git commit history

 A git repository automatically records a *commit history*, which is a timeline showing what work was done, when it was done, and by whom.
 This history is the clearest evidence of authorship and progress.
 In professional and academic settings, this is expected and welcomed.

-Your GitHub repo is not a backup.
-It is your real work.
-It must contain your latest progress, not a delayed upload or reconstruction at the end.
-Its history should be organic and unpolished, and show your *thinking*.
+A credible commit history looks organic and unpolished.
+It shows starts, stops, abandoned ideas, errors, and backtracking.
+This natural pattern is easy to recognize and nearly impossible to fake.

 ### Expectations

-- Commit and push to GitHub regularly during each programming session and once at the end.
-This ensures that your *progress* is transparent and open to evaluation.
+- Commit regularly during each programming session and once at the end.
-- A real commit history shows starts, stops, abandoned ideas, errors, and backtracking.
-This natural pattern is easy to recognize.
-- GitHub is an accurate reflection of your latest work.
-  - All substantial work appears in GitHub as you do it.
+- All substantial work must appear in commits as you do it.
-- Your GitHub commit history is only ever appended.
+- Commit history is only ever appended — it is never rewritten.
-The only way to have a clean, credible history is through steady, honest progress.
-You are responsible for preserving a credible trail of work.
+- The only way to have a clean, credible history is through steady, honest progress.

 #### Acceptable

 - Frequent small commits during a session, then a final push before you stop.
 - Normal refactors that produce several commits with clear messages.
 - Squash-merging a PR when the original commit history remains visible in the PR.
-- Some libraries and frameworks generate large artifacts such as lockfiles (e.g. `package-lock.json`).
-These are always fine.

-### Prohibited

-Likewise, it is nearly impossible to fake the natural pattern of honest progress.
-These practices will at best result in a poor grade, possibly failure.
+- Large auto-generated files (e.g. `package-lock.json`, `Cargo.lock`) with a clear commit message.

-#### Off-repo development
+#### Prohibited: off-repo development

-  *Off-repo development* is writing or editing project code without an ongoing, up-to-date commit history on the course repository.
+*Off-repo development* is writing or editing project code without an ongoing, up-to-date commit history in the course repository.
 This includes:

 - Working in a private or alternate repository.
-- Keeping work only on your local machine without pushing to the course repo.
+- Keeping work only on your local machine without pushing.
-- Developing in a cloud IDE that is not connected to the course repository.
+- Developing in a cloud IDE that is not connected to the repo.
-- Deploying from a repository other than the one used for grading.

-#### Bulk import
+#### Prohibited: bulk import

 *Bulk import* means introducing substantial work in one or a small number of commits that do not reflect how the work actually evolved.
+Examples:

 - Large feature sets or entire directories in a few commits.
 - Replacing the project with a new snapshot.
 - Force-pushing rewritten history to simulate gradual progress.
-- Pushing to GitHub only a few times a semester is not allowed.
+- Pushing only a few times in the semester.
-- Your GitHub commit history is never deleted or altered in any way.

-### Policy

-Off-repo development and bulk import, or any reconstruction of history to simulate progress, **is misconduct *per se***.
+**Policy**: Off-repo development and bulk import, or any reconstruction of history to simulate progress, **is misconduct per se**.
 Intent or authorship do not matter.

-It violates the course requirement for transparency and will be treated as an ethics violation.
+---

+## GitHub

+Your GitHub repo is not a backup — it is your real work.
+It must always contain your latest progress, not a delayed upload or reconstruction at the end.
+Evaluators will grade from what is visible in GitHub.

+### Expectations

+- The `main` branch is the authoritative branch.
+- Production deploys build directly from it.
+- `main` to deployment CI/CD pipeline always runs.
+- The repository remains public (unless I approve an exception).

-### Examples of misconduct
+### Prohibited

+- Deleting the repo and recreating a “clean” timeline.
+- Deploying from a private or alternate repository.
+- Staging work in shadow repositories.
+- Deploys that are not the code on `main`.
+- Do not disconnect CI/CD from the public repo.
+- Repo history is never deleted or replaced.

+**Examples of misconduct**

 - Coding for days in a private repo, then copying the work into the course repo.
-- Keeping a week of local commits and pushing them only at the end.
+- Keeping local commits for a week and pushing them all at once.
-- Deleting the repo and recreating a “clean” timeline.
-- Disconnecting CI/CD from the public repo and deploying from a private one.
+- Disconnecting CI/CD from the public repo and deploying elsewhere.

+You are responsible for ensuring GitHub is a continuous, accurate reflection of your work.

 ## General Expectations, clarified